 Soprano Martha Elliott has enjoyed a varied career of performing, teaching and writing.
 Known for her clear voice, impeccable musicianship and dynamic stage presence, she has sung repertoire from the Baroque to the contemporary avant-garde.
 Her research interests range from historical performance practice to menopause to mindfulness.

 Thanks so much for visiting my web site.
 I’m ever so grateful to my friend James for helping me redesign and migrate all the data.
 I’ve finally turned in the manuscript and my new book So You Want to Sing Early Music is also available from the publisher and online.
 See the news page for more information on the release date and publication.
-The Poster Paper from NATS Chicago with some of the results of the Singing Through Menopause Survey is now available on the writing page, including the poster paper from the NATS Chicago conference and the full article from the January 2017 issue of the Journal of Singing and is also now available on the writing page.
-I’m currently working on the Early Music volume for the So You Want To Sing series produced by NATS – more info on that as the project develops.
+The Poster Paper from NATS Chicago with some of the results of the Singing Through Menopause Survey is now available on the writing page, including the poster paper from the NATS Chicago conference and the full article from the January 2017 issue of the Journal of Singing.